 Merry or “Meh?”
 Exploring 2023’s Impact on Workplace Holiday Celebrations

-By Nycole Walsh
+by Nycole Walsh

 As 2023 draws to a close, our team here at Kickstand is taking inventory of a pretty tumultuous twelve months.
 Anyone working in tech PR or marketing can tell you that this has been the year of “doing more with less,” and for us, one of the things this meant was scaling back our holiday celebrations from a larger company event to more intimate distributed team gatherings.